Talat Aziz

-Talat Aziz (born 11 November 1956) is an Indian ghazal singer and actor.
+Talat Abdul Aziz (born 11 November 1956) is an Indian ghazal singer and actor.

 Early life

-Aziz was born in Hyderabad, India to Abdul Azeem Khan and Sajida Abid, a famous Urdu writer and poet.
+Talat Abdul Aziz was born in Hyderabad, India to Abdul Azeem Khan and Sajida Abid, a famous Urdu writer and poet.
 He attended Hyderabad Public School, Begumpet.

 His family organized Mehfils, inviting artists and poets such as Jagjit Singh and Jan Nisar Akhtar.
 This greatly influenced him to learn music from an early age.